 Although 529 plan contributions are not deductible for federal tax purposes, they grow tax free within the account, and, when used for post-secondary eligible education expenses, withdrawals are also tax free.
-The IRS allows distributions to pay for elementary and secondary school tuition, which are tax free up to \$10,000 per year, per student.10 Individuals can also use 529 plan funds to pay off up to \$10,000 of qualifying student loans without penalties or tax consequences.11 This \$10,000 is a lifetime limit that applies to the 529 plan beneficiary and the beneficiary's siblings.
+The IRS allows distributions to pay for elementary and secondary school tuition, which are tax free up to \$10,000 per year, per student.
+Individuals can also use 529 plan funds to pay off up to \$10,000 of qualifying student loans without penalties or tax consequences.
+This \$10,000 is a lifetime limit that applies to the 529 plan beneficiary and the beneficiary's siblings.

-Beginning in 2024 per the SECURE 2.0 Act, certain assets in a 529 qualified tuition account that have been maintained for at least 15 years may be directly rolled over to a Roth IRA maintained for the benefit of the same beneficiary, subject to qualifying restrictions and a lifetime limit of \$35,000.
+Certain assets that have been invested in a 529 qualified tuition account for at least 15 years may be directly rolled over to a Roth IRA maintained for the benefit of the same beneficiary, subject to qualifying restrictions and a lifetime limit of \$35,000.